jiuliwei/File-Recovery-on-FAT32-File-System/README.md

 # File-Recovery-on-FAT32-File-System

+## Introduction:

+- Constructed a FAT32 file system on Linux and developed the ambiguous file recovery requests detection.
+- Implemented the contiguously allocated file recovery with SHA-1 hash.
+- Implemented the non-contiguously allocated file recovery function using DFS algorithm.

 ## Compiling:

 We will grade your submission on a CentOS 7.9 system.
 We will compile your program using gcc 4.8.5.
 You must provide a Makefile, and by running make, it should generate an executable file named nyufile in the current working directory.
 Note that you need to add the compiler option -l crypto.